What to Expect on UK Driving Test Day

 The UK driving test runs to a near-identical script at every centre.
 Knowing exactly what happens minute by minute removes the surprises that cause avoidable nerves.

-#Before you leave home
+Before you leave home

 Eat a proper meal, ideally one to two hours before.
 Avoid heavy caffeine if it makes you jittery.
 Pack your provisional licence, theory test pass letter (optional but worth having), and the keys to the vehicle you will use.
-If you are using your instructor’s car, confirm they will collect you.
+If you are using your instructor's car, confirm they will collect you.
+The documents needed guide has the complete list of what to bring.

-#At the test centre
+At the test centre

 Arrive 10 to 15 minutes early.
 Walk in, sign the register, and sit in the waiting area.
 The examiner will appear on the hour or half-hour and call your name.
 They will ask you to confirm your name, address, and whether your instructor will sit in (most learners say yes).
+The waiting area is usually quiet; if you find yourself spiralling on nerves, focus on slow breaths through the nose rather than trying to revise show-me tell-me cards in the last five minutes.

-#The eyesight check
+The eyesight check

-#Show-me tell-me questions
+Show-me tell-me questions

 Once seated in the car, the examiner asks one "tell me" question (explain how you would do something) before you start the engine, and one "show me" question (perform something while driving) at some point during the drive.
 Each wrong answer is one minor fault.
+The full list of 14 to 19 questions is published on gov.uk and never changes between tests.
+Memorising the lot is realistic and worth 1 to 2 hours of revision.
+The show me tell me guide covers the complete list.

-#The drive itself
+The drive itself

 The drive lasts roughly 38 to 40 minutes.
 Expect: